CenterPoint Energy: 2021 Texas power outages

 At 1:25 a.m. on February 15, 2021, due to a major cold-weather event affecting the state of Texas, the Electric Reliability Council of Texas (ERCOT) declared a statewide power generation shortfall emergency, due to a 34,000 MW shortfall in generation causing widespread blackouts.
 At 1:30 a.m., CenterPoint Energy started controlled, rotating outages in the Greater Houston area.
-At first, the company said that the outages are expected to last 10 to 45 minutes, but soon updated its statement that customers who are experiencing an outage should be prepared to be without power for the rest of Monday.
-The company also told its customers to temporarily lower their thermostat settings to help conserve natural gas across its eight state service territory.
+At first, the company said that the outages were expected to last 10 to 45 minutes, but soon updated its statement to say that customers who were experiencing an outage should be prepared to be without power for the rest of Monday.
+The company also told its customers to lower their thermostat settings temporarily to help conserve natural gas across its eight-state service territory.

 Overnight on Tuesday morning, CenterPoint Energy was able to restart the process of rolling the outages around, but had to stop at around 4 a.m. due to another ERCOT order because several third-party electric generators tripped offline.
 However, it was able to restart the process around 1:30 p.m. the same day.
 Later that evening, CenterPoint Energy stated online that it was given another ERCOT order to reduce electric load and warned customers to make preparations for additional outages.

-In Wednesday evening, CenterPoint Energy told its customers to conserve both power and natural gas starting at 6 p.m.
+On Wednesday evening, CenterPoint Energy told its customers to conserve both power and natural gas starting at 6 p.m.
 CDT until midnight, as it was preparing to re-energize portions of the electric system.
 In the early hours of Thursday, the company restored electric service to approximately 1.39 million customers, while less than 7000 customers were about to be restored.
-Later at around Friday morning, ERCOT ended emergency conditions, saying there is enough generation to go to normal operations.
+Later at around Friday morning, ERCOT ended emergency conditions, saying there was enough generation to resume normal operations.

+2024 Texas power outage

+Category 1 Hurricane Beryl made landfall in Texas the early hours of July 8, 2024.
+The impact of the storm left 2.2 million CenterPoint customers without power, the largest number in the company's history, and the largest number in the state's history.

+On July 10, 2024, a graffiti mural with the name "CenterPointle$$" popped up on an I-10 West underpass near the highway and Studewood Street, indicating the city's response to the company's lack of preparations and failure to give reliable information to its customers after the storm.
+On Friday, the Texas Department of Transportation (TxDOT) removed the graffiti mural.

 Criticism

 On December 16, 2005, CenterPoint Energy Inc. said it would restate its finances for 2004 and the first three quarters of 2005 to correct accounting errors that overstated revenue and natural gas expenses.

-In December 2011, the non-partisan organization Public Campaign criticized CenterPoint Energy for spending $2.65 million on lobbying and not paying any taxes during 2008-2010, instead getting $284 million in tax rebates, despite making a profit of $1.9 billion, and having an executive pay between $12 and $13 million for its top 5 executives.
+In December 2011, the non-partisan organization Public Campaign criticized CenterPoint Energy for spending $2.65 million on lobbying and not paying any taxes during 2008–2010, instead getting $284 million in tax rebates, despite making a profit of $1.9 billion and paying its top five executives between $12 and $13 million.